Areas Of Expertise

 As Program Manager at NAB, Alex managed the Technology stream for the NAB/MLC Wrap Enablement.
 Alex played a key role in vendor negotiations, scenario planning, solution design, implementation planning, estimating, resourcing, dependency management and establishing operating rhythms.
 The preferred solution was a SaaS (Software as a Service) based solution, hosted in the cloud and provided on a BPO (Business Process Outsourcing) basis.
 Alex worked on the integration design, infrastructure and security design.

-As Program Director at Telstra, Alex delivered transformation of the Digital Core component of the Telstra Enterprise.
-The Digital Transformation involved transforming the customer experience, the staff experience and the partner experience across digital and call centre channels.
+As Program Director at Telstra, Alex managed the Digital Core component of the Digital Transformation program for Telstra Enterprise.
+The Digital Transformation involved transforming the customer experience, the staff experience and the partner experience across all digital and call centre channels.
 The Digital Core team was responsible for implementing the new B2B stack for sales, provisioning, activation, billing and service assurance.
 The new B2B stack was based on packaged software from Salesforce, Cloudsense, Amdocs, Aria and Service Now.
 Alex led 2 large PI (Program Increment) planning sessions with up to 100 people.
 He coordinated 4 executive showcase presentations to audiences of between 150 – 400 people.
 The last showcase was attended by the Telstra CEO leadership team.
 The Digital Core team was made up of over 500 people across Australia and India.
 Alex introduced quarterly releases into the program, managed 4 releases into production and continued to refine Agile delivery techniques on the program.
 The program budget was in excess of $200m per annum.
 At its peak, the program had over 1,000 people working on it and was one of the largest Agile programs in Australia.
 Alex has a good broad understanding of Telstra Enterprises’s products and its key customers.
 Alex setup a testing war room for a number of the major releases and managed hypercare once the releases had gone into production.
 The scope of the program included standing up a new instance of Service Now for incident management, service management and problem management.
 One of the objectives of the new incident management system was to give customers real-time updates (via portals and sms messaging) on the resolution of their incidents, rather than the customer having to call Telstra for a status update.

 As Program Director at Latitude, Alex led their Transformation Program.
 Latitude predominantly manages their customer and partner relationships via contact centres (i.e. call centres), one of the key objectives of the transformation was to migrate traffic away from the contact centers to digital channels.
 Alex built the transformation team from inception to a team of over 200 people.
 He managed the RFP (Request for Proposal) processes for 4 separate RFPs across customer experience, personal loans, collections and the digital front end.
 As part of the RFP processes, Alex reviewed the requirements and RFP documents, met with vendors, evaluated vendor responses, negotiated with vendors and summarized recommendations to executive management and the Board.
 He established the Transformation PMO, status reporting, budget management, issues/risks management.
 He prepared funding requests and briefing papers for the Board regarding the Transformation program.
 He regularly presented to the Technology Subcommittee of the Board and the Latitude SLT (Senior Leadership Team).
 He ran a number of regular standup meetings to coordinate cross stream dependencies and the resolution of issues.
 He promoted the rollout of Agile training and the adoption of Agile techniques across the Transformation Program.
 The new collections system was a case-based system tracking all the events and actions taken for a particular account which was in collections.